pulumi/docs/reference/pkg/nodejs/@pulumi/azure/network/index.md

 <a class="pdoc-member-name" href="https://github.com/pulumi/pulumi-azure/blob/master/sdk/nodejs/network/virtualNetwork.ts#L14">class VirtualNetwork</a>
 </h2>

-Manages a new virtual network including any configured subnets.
+Manages a virtual network including any configured subnets.
 Each subnet can optionally be configured with a security group to be associated with the subnet.

 ~> **NOTE on Virtual Networks and Subnet's:** Terraform currently